auraphp/Aura.Router/docs/index.md

 ?>
 ```

-> N.b.: The leading slash separator is inside the params token, not outside.
+> N.b.: The leading slash separator is inside the attributes token, not outside.

 With that, the following routes will all match the 'archive' route, and will
 set the appropriate values: